 In an effort to reach Pittsburgh students earlier and support them in earning their degrees, the Pittsburgh Public School (PPS) district, Community College of Allegheny County (CCAC), and University of Pittsburgh (Pitt) have partnered and launched the Pittsburgh Admissions Collaboration (PAC).
-The goal of the PAC program is to provide a pathway from PPS schools to CCAC and Pitt.
-We hope to increase matriculation, retention, and degree attainment.
-We hope to increase access to higher education, while also keeping affordability at the forefront, through incorporating efforts toward eligibility for the Pittsburgh Promise for all participants.
-9th-12th grade students enrolled at Westinghouse High School and Milliones University Prep are eligible to participate in the PAC program, the goal is to have PAC in all PPS high schools in the future.
+The goal of PAC is to provide a pathway from PPS schools to CCAC and then to Pitt.
+The program is designed to increase matriculation, retention, and degree attainment.
+PAC also intends to increase access to higher education, while also keeping affordability at the forefront, through incorporating efforts toward Promise eligibility for all participants.
+9th-12th grade students enrolled at Westinghouse High School and Milliones University Prep are eligible to participate in the PAC program.

-In addition to our bi-weekly sessions, there are several benefits for participating in the PAC program including admission to the University of Pittsburgh campus of the student’s choice, books covered for 4 years of undergraduate school, mentorship and continuous support for students from high school to degree attainment.
+In addition to our bi-weekly sessions, there are several benefits for participating in the PAC program for students who commit to the pathway program including; admission to the University of Pittsburgh campus of the student’s choice, books covered for 4 years of undergraduate school, mentorship and continuous support for students from high school to degree attainment.